gumaerc-testorg/3.986-fall-2006/content/pages/readings.md

 Molleson, Theya.
 "The Eloquent Bones of Abu Hureyra." _Scientific American_ 271, no. 4 (1994): 70-75.

 Tiesler, Vera.
 "Head Shaping and Dental Decoration Among the Ancient Maya."
-Proceedings of the 64th meeting of the Society of American Archaeology, Chicago 1999.
+Proceedings of the 64{{< sup "th" >}} meeting of the Society of American Archaeology, Chicago 1999.